nortikin/sverchok/docs/_sources/nodes/transforms/mirror_mk2.rst.txt

   be specified as a parameter.
 * **Plane**.
 The matrix used to define the mirroring plane.
 XOY plane of that matrix will be used.
 The default value is identity matrix, which means mirroring around the XOY plane.
-This input is ony visible when **Mode** parameter is set to **Plane by matrix**.
+This input is only visible when **Mode** parameter is set to **Plane by matrix**.
 * **Normal**.
 Normal vector of the mirroring plane.
 Used together with **Vert A** input.
 The default value is `(0, 0, 1)`.
 This input is visible only when